geodynamics/aspect/cookbooks/composition_passive_particles/doc/composition_passive_particles.md

 -   `function:` This particle property can be used to assign to each particle values that are described based on a function of space.
-It provides an alternative way to set initial values if you don&rsquo;t want to first set a compositional field&rsquo;s initial values based on a function, and then copy these values via the &ldquo;initial composition&rdquo; property to particles.
+It provides an alternative way to set initial values if you don't want to first set a compositional field's initial values based on a function, and then copy these values via the "initial composition" property to particles.
 In the example above, we use the same function as for the compositional initial composition of field number one in Section&nbsp;{ref}`sec:cookbooks-composition`.
 Therefore, this property